GenericMappingTools/gmt/doc/rst/source/filter1d.rst

     left-most column is # 0, the right-most is # (*n_cols* - 1).
 [Default is 0].

 **-Q**\ *q_factor*
-    assess Quality of output value by checking mean weight in convolution.
+    Assess Quality of output value by checking mean weight in convolution.
 Enter *q_factor* between 0 and 1.
 If mean weight < *q_factor*, output is suppressed at this point [Default does not check Quality].